roman-milk/roman-milk.github.io/forbidden-fruit-20.md

+===

- ****** Forbidden Fruit ****** bydirty_geezer© Our bodies slapped together, sweat pouring down me, sliding down my chest, droplets falling onto Kevin below me.
+Our bodies slapped together, sweat pouring down me, sliding down my chest, droplets falling onto Kevin below me.
 It made it so slippery, skin on skin, rubbing, sliding together.
 Four animals fucking together Chris, I was in heaven.
 Mike was thrusting harder and harder, not caring if he ripped my arse open, and I wanted more, wanted it harder.
 He cried out, his body tensing, and pulled out suddenly, my arse feeling open to the air, crying out for more cock.
 Oh then he came, all over my back, spunk running down into my still open arsehole, oh I came screaming then, his spunk cooling in my burning hot arse.

  My cunt contracted around Kevin's cock, milking him, squeezing him so tight, he couldn't take it anymore, and I felt his cock explode in me, filling my wet hole with his creamy cum, again and again I felt his cock twitch, spunk running out my pussy around his cock.
 I could now concentrate on the cock in my mouth, I wanted that cum badly, I needed to taste it Chris.
 I wanted all his spunk in my mouth, and I got it.
 Looking into Dave's eyes I silently implored him to cum, my hand now massaging his balls, wanting to squeeze every drop from them.